jasonxue1/Carpet-Igny-Addition/Rules_en.md

 - Suggested Options: `false`, `true`
 - Categories: `IGNY`, `FEATURE`, `BUGFIX`

-## killFakePlayerRemoveVehicle
+## killFakePlayerRemoveVehicle `🐛Beta Modify`

 When removing a fake player, remove the vehicle they are riding in.

-cantrade: Remove the vehicle when there are no villagers or wandering merchants on it, and other entities remain the default.
+canBoatTrade: Remove the vehicle when there are villagers or wandering merchants on it, other entities are not removed.

 - Type: `boolean`
 - Default Value: `true`
-- Suggested Options: `false`, `cantrade`, `true`
+- Suggested Options: `false`, `canBoatTrade`, `true`
 - Categories: `IGNY`, `FEATURE`

 ## candlePlaceOnIncompleteBlock